 With a plan now in place . . . pass the problem off to the next guy . . .
 Rossi settled in to watch his movie again.

-A half hour later, Dave heard a commotion in the hallway and his eyes immediately snapped over to see if JJ was still sleeping.
-She stirred slightly but after a little unintelligible murmur, she settled down again.
+A half hour later, Dave heard a commotion in the hallway.
+His eyes immediately snapped over to see if JJ was still sleeping.
+Though she stirred slightly, after a little unintelligible murmur, she settled down again.

 He got out of the chair and poked his head out in the hall.
 He was just in time to see Morgan, in his boxers, darting around the corner chasing a girl with very long, very shapely, legs.